The Unhealthiest Eating Habits For Your Immune System

 Not having a set start and stop time for work.

-If you're lucky enough to be able to work from home during this pandemic, you're going to want to keep things as normal as possible.
+If you're lucky enough to still be working from home during this pandemic, you're going to want to keep things as normal as possible.

 "Without the commute of going to and from work, it's easy to let work start as soon as you get up, and continue just before you go to bed," Paul says.
 "Have a set schedule of work hours—you'll be more productive."